Title VI of the Civil Right Act of 1964, as Amended

 NJ TRANSIT’S TITLE VI AND ADA COMMITMENT AND COMPLIANCE

-NJ TRANSIT's Executive Director, senior management, and all supervisors and employees share direct responsibility for carrying out NJ TRANSIT's commitment to Title VI and the ADA.
-NJ TRANSIT's Office of Civil Rights (OCR) ensures accountability in this commitment, and supports all parts of the organization in meeting their respective Title VI and ADA obligations.
-OCR coordinates internally with all appropriate offices in the investigation of complaints of discrimination, and takes a lead role in responding to requests for information about NJ TRANSIT's civil rights obligations and operations.
+NJ TRANSIT’s President and CEO, executive management team, and all supervisors and employees share direct responsibility for carrying out NJ TRANSIT’s commitment to Title VI and the ADA.
+NJ TRANSIT’s Office of Civil Rights and Diversity Programs (OCRDP) ensures accountability in this commitment and supports all parts of the organization in meeting their respective Title VI and ADA obligations.
+OCRDP coordinates internally with all appropriate offices in the investigation and closeout of complaints of discrimination.

 Civil Rights Complaints